-I started working from home over a month ago, and have to admit that I rather enjoy it.
-I've grown accustomed to the perks of no travel time and the ability to use my own restroom.
-I waste no time heading to lunch, and I am able to do errands around the house during my lunch hour or breaks.
-I did not know how it would all work out when I was sent home, but it has been a pleasant surprise.
-I am grateful for the ability to continue to work at this time, and I am grateful for the work God has given me.
-While I am working from home, all of those in my house are working from home, which includes my wife and two teenage kids.
-The thought of that at first sounded scary to me, but I have come to value it.
+I remembered when I started working from home when the pandemic started in March of 2023.
+I have to admit that I rather enjoyed it as I grew accustomed to the perks of no travel time and the ability to use my own restroom.
+I wasted no time heading to lunch, and I was able to do errands around the house during my lunch hour or breaks.
+I did not know how it would all work out when I was sent home, but it was a pleasant surprise.
+I was grateful for the ability to continue to work at that time, and I continue to be grateful for the work God has given me.
+While I was working from home, all of those in my house were working from home, which included my wife and two teenage kids.
+The thought of that at first sounded scary to me, but I really came to value it.

 Each of us in the Mendez household is still alive and doing well, even though we are around each other 24/7.
-When I was in the office, I usually took a walk an hour before it was time to wrap up for the day, and I still stay on that schedule now.
-I recently started taking these walks with my wife, Rebekah, and I really enjoy this time.
-We went out for a walk last week, and I told her that I enjoyed these walks and she smiled at me and said, " I love you" as she put her arm around me.
+When I was in the office, I usually took a walk an hour before it was time to wrap up for the day, and I still sought to stay on that schedule as I came to work at home.
+I started taking these walks with my wife, Rebekah, and I really enjoy this time.
+We went out for a walk last week, and I told her that I enjoyed these walks and she smiled at me and said, ” I love you” as she put her arm around me.
 My heart fluttered a bit, and I got a little emotional.
 I held her tightly and I told her I could not believe it has been over twenty years of marriage that God has given us together.

 In 1990, I was smitten by the blonde hair and blue eyes and really did not know the full details about Rebekah.
 I didn’t even know how to spell her name and misspelled it on the first notes I wrote her.
 I had these glamorous thoughts of how marriage would be, but I had no idea of how great the gift of marriage truly is.
 I have come to know Rebekah in a whole different light as we have shared tears of joy and tears of sorrow.
 We have assembled Ikea furniture together and still survived, and have lived to tell the tale of a drive-by shooting at our next door neighbor’s house.
 I have come to experience her kindness, patience, gentleness, longsuffering and her selfless love.
 I am no longer smitten simply by what I can see, but I am in love with the full person I have come to know.
 Our relationship has grown since 1990, and I am excited for what God has in store for us in the future.